With your support

 Access to water gives back time from endless hours fetching and carrying water, which gives girls the opportunity to attend school and gives women the opportunity to start small businesses.
 Irrigation systems give nourishment to crops, reducing hunger, and giving hope for a better future.

-The UK Government will match, pound for pound, public donations to the Lenten Campaign in Northern Ireland until the 4th May 2014, up to a maximum of £5m.
-We are delighted to secure this commitment.
+The UK Government matched, pound for pound, public donations to the Lenten Campaign in Northern Ireland until the 4th June 2014, up to a maximum of £5m.
+We were delighted to secure this commitment.
 It will support programmes in Malawi and Zimbabwe for the next three years and help improve the lives of tens of thousands more people.

 Thank you for your support.